AppleJax2/tanukimcp-thought/README.md

 sequential_thinking
 ```

 Break down complex problems with a structured thinking process.
+This applies a step-by-step analysis approach to complex questions.

 ## 🔄 Example Workflow